hatiboo/Crowdstrike-BSOD-fix-20240719/README.md

 ## Overview

-This repository contains a batch file designed to assist users experiencing Blue Screen of Death (BSOD) issues associated with CrowdStrike conflicts.
+This repository contains a batch file designed to assist users experiencing Blue Screen of Death (BSOD) issues associated with CrowdStrike from 2024-07-19.
 The provided batch file will safely remove the specified CrowdStrike channel file that are known to cause system instability.

 ## Warning